 We also applied our results to the evaluation of testing strategies.
-Currently, aside from vaccination campaigns, frequent testing is seen as a possible solution to relax COVID-19-related restrictions in the short term.
-Our modeling approach gives an estimation of the minimal testing frequency per day to detect epidemic clusters of a certain size, for example small enough for manual contact tracing to be possible.
+Currently (May 2021), aside from vaccination campaigns, frequent testing is seen as a possible solution to relax COVID-19-related restrictions in the short term.
+Our modelling approach gives an estimation of the minimal testing frequency per day to detect epidemic clusters of a certain size, for example small enough for manual contact tracing to be feasible.
 The minimal testing frequency depends on the test that is employed.
-In our numerical example, we have used the detection probability estimated for rapid tests, which were collected during the early phase of the epidemic in the UK in 2020 (Hellewell et al., 2021).
+In our numerical example, we have used the detection probability estimated for rapid tests, which were collected during the early phase of the epidemic in the UK in 2020 [27].
 Since then, tests have improved so that our estimation of the minimal testing frequency is very likely an overestimate.
 We find that for a cluster size to be below 30 infected individuals (on average), each day around 0.13% of a total population would need to be randomly selected for testing, i.e., independently of the individual's infection status.
-For example, with the French population size, this would translate to 871,000 daily tests.
-Pooled sample testing strategies could be a solution to reduce the number of testing kits needed, and is a particularly reasonable option when the positive testing rate is very low (Brault et al., 2021), i.e., when the prevalence of infected individuals in a community is close to zero.
+Pooled sample testing strategies could be a solution to reduce the number of testing kits needed, and is a particularly reasonable option when the prevalence of infected individuals in a community is close to zero [33].